al5ina5/textbase-site/pages/docs/index.md

 These scripts refer to the different stages of developing an application:

-- `dev` - Runs `textbase dev` which starts textbase.js in development mode
+- `start` - Runs `textbase` which starts textbase.js in development mode.
-- `build` - Runs `textbuild` which builds the application for production usage
+- `build` - Runs `textbase build` which builds the application for production usage.

 textbase.js is built around the concept of pages.
 A page is a `.md` file that contains a simple mix of plain text, markdown, and HTML in the `pages` directory.